MozeBaltyk/Okub/README.md

 The **Single-node installer** will have an ignition file named `bootstrap-in-place-for-live-iso.ign`.
 This method does not have any reason to exist anymore since it's included in the **Agent-based Installer** but the only advantage is you do not need a *rendezvousIP* and the install is completed as *bootstrap-in-place*.

 The **Agent-based Installer** will require an extra `agent-config.yaml` to setup the *rendezvousIP* which in case of DHCP will be the one of the control-plane IP.
 In an environment without a DHCP server, you can define IP addresses statically.
-This method cseems to work for OKD even though is not present in documentation.
+This method seems to work for OKD even though is not present in documentation.

 Take also into account in the `install-config.yaml` the platform arguments which allow 3 values: `none`, `baremetal` and `vsphere`.